 Another drawback is something to do with your products.
 For example, if you’re selling something wearable and fit-focused, it might be a tad bit hard to let people know what they’re getting.
 That being the case, you will need to make sure that you are offering an acute return or exchange policy for customers just so they would know that it’ll be worth it because they cannot try on the items you are selling.

 In the end, it’s pretty easy, low-risk and low-cost to start an e-commerce business, even if you already have a brick-and-mortar store.
 As long as you pick out your products carefully and have a business plan, there are tons of prospects for passive income and high ROI in the long run.

-E-commerce might not be the thing for everyone, or it might not even be the right time for you, but it's paramount that you consider the benefits of having an e-commerce-based strategy if you have a retail operation or maybe an idea that you want to put into action in the near future.
+E-commerce might not be the thing for everyone, or it might not even be the right time for you, but it’s paramount that you consider the benefits of having an e-commerce-based strategy if you have a retail operation or maybe an idea that you want to put into action soon.